nalamap/nalamap/README.md

 ## Features

 * Upload and display vector data on a map.
-* Geocode Locations using OSM and GeoNames (e.g. hospitals, schools etc.).
+* Geocode Locations using OSM and GeoNames (e.g. hospitals, schools, roads, railways).
+Intelligent geometry filtering ensures queries return the correct feature types (e.g., road segments instead of bus stops).
+See [OSM Geometry Filtering Documentation](docs/geocoding-osm-geometry-filtering.md).
 * Find and integrate data from existing Open Data Portals or own databases.
 * Chat with AI-agent to retrieve information on data content and quality.
 * **Multi-Provider LLM Support**: Choose from OpenAI, Azure OpenAI, Google Gemini, Mistral AI, or DeepSeek.